1kmHQ/Book/02-the-philosophy.md

 Because if we cross them, we become just another platform.
 Another promise broken.
 Another reason for rural India to distrust technology.

 And that's not what we're here to build.

 ---

+## Chapter Summary

+- **The philosophy in one sentence**: Make movement predictable for those who depend on it, and prosperous for those who provide it
+- **Why "1km"**: One kilometre is the radius of trust — we extend it, not replace it
+- **Why rural-first**: Need is greater, economics are honest, trust compounds, and rural systems scale to urban (not vice versa)
+- **Three pillars**: Provider Prosperity, Customer Trust, Systemic Fairness
+- **What we're not**: Not an aggregator, not a disruptor, not a startup seeking exit, not optimising for growth
+- **The test**: Can we disappear into the background of daily life like good infrastructure should?

+---